outsinre/outsinre.github.com/_posts/2015-10-02-codepage-iocharset.md

 4.Though a language characters can be represented by different *character sets* and *character encodings*, most often, those different sets and/or encodings are *downward compatible* (ASCII -> GB2312 -> GBK -> GB18030).
 By the way, GBK is not 国家标准.
 5. 通常看到网页上提到“内码”，这个内码就是内核处理字符的“character set”。早期 Windows 使用的是“codepage”，自从 Windows 2000 后，Windows 内核默认使用 Unicode，但依然支持那些依然依赖 codepage 编码的应用。Current Windows kernel uses UTF-16 character encoding method (Unicode character set of course).
 So applications that takes Unicode character set can run smoothly.
 If application uses other character set like GBK, then we should set *default character set* for *non-Unicode Programs* in Windows control panel.
 Linux 内核倒是一直都是 Unicode。
 6. When we talk *... is stored/encoded as codepage XXX* (i.e. cp936), we actually refer to a specific encoding of that codepage (i.e. GBK).

+## 2.3 More on Character set/encoding

+The most common (or at least the most widely accepted) character set is **ASCII** (American Standard Code for Information Interchange) for modern English.
+ASCII is strictly seven-bit, meaning that it uses bit patterns representable with seven binary digits, which provides a range of 0 to 127 in decimal.

+Although ASCII was enough for communication in modern English, in other European languages that include accented characters, things were not so easy.
+The ISO 8859 standards were developed to meet these needs.
+They were backwards compatible with ASCII, but instead of leaving the eighth bit blank, they used it to allow another 127 characters in each encoding.

+ISO 8859's limitations soon came to light, and there are currently 15 variants of the ISO 8859 standard (8859-1 through to 8859-15).
+Outside of the ASCII-compatible byte range of these character sets, there is often conflict between the letters represented by each byte.

+To complicate interoperability between character encodings further, Windows-1252 is used in some versions of Microsoft Windows instead for Western European languages.
+This is a super-set of ISO 8859-1, however it is different in several ways.
+These variants do all retain ASCII *compatibility*.

+### 2.3.1 Unicode UTF-8

+Unicode throws away the traditional single-byte limit of character sets.
+It uses 17 "planes" of 65,536 code points to describe a maximum of 1,114,112 characters.
+As the first plane, aka.
+"Basic Multilingual Plane" or BMP, contains almost every character a user will ever need.
+Many have made the *wrong* assumption that Unicode was a 16-bit character set (earlier Unicode encoding do indeed use 16-bit unit like UCS-2 and UTF-16).

+Unicode has been mapped/encoded in many different ways, but the two most common are UTF (Unicode Transformation Format) and UCS (Universal Character Set).
+A number after UTF indicates the number of bits in one unit, while the number after UCS indicates the number of bytes, like UCS-2.
+UTF-8 has become the most widespread means for the interchange of Unicode text as a result of its eight-bit clean nature; it is therefore the subject of this document.

+When Unicode first started gaining momentum in the software world, multibyte character sets were not well suited to languages like C, which is the base language of most commonly used programs.
+Even today, some programs are not able to handle UTF-8 properly.
+Fortunately the majority of programs, especially the common ones, are supported.

 # 3 File